-- 16. Segment disclosures are based on a management approach that reflects how management views the business.
-Investors have expressed concerns about the granularity and comparability of information disclosed applying IFRS 8 Operating Segments, saying: - (a) there is too much aggregation of operating segments into reportable segments, suggesting that improvements are needed to the aggregation criteria as well as possibly the requirements to identify operating segments.
+- 17. Segment disclosures are based on a management approach that reflects how management views the business.
+Investors have expressed concerns about the granularity and comparability of information disclosed applying IFRS 8 Operating Segments, saying: - (a) there is too much aggregation of operating segments into reportable segments, suggesting that improvements are needed to the aggregation criteria as well as possibly the requirements to identify operating segments. - (b) repeated changes to the composition of reportable segments affect comparability between periods for a reporting company. - (c) there is insufficient disclosure of line items by segment.
+Required line items by segment could include revenue, expenses, assets, equity, capital expenditures, business combinations, non-current assets held for sale and discontinued operations.
+Some have said additional line item disclosures should be required regardless of whether the information is regularly provided to the chief operating decision maker.

-9 In December 2023, the FASB issued Accounting Standards Update ASU 2023-09, Income Taxes (Topic 740), Improvements to Income Tax Disclosures to enhance the transparency and decision usefulness of income tax disclosures.
+11 In December 2023, the FASB issued Accounting Standards Update ASU 2023-09, Income Taxes (Topic 740), Improvements to Income Tax Disclosures to enhance the transparency and decision usefulness of income tax disclosures.